 As noted above, SPFII holds investments predominantly in early stage venture capital companies.
 Because of the absence of any liquid trading market for these types of investments, it may take longer to liquidate these investments than would be the case for marketable securities and accordingly the value obtained on realisation may differ materially to the estimated fair values at balance date.
-The fair values assigned by SPFII are based on a range of factors, including but not limited to the price at which the investments were acquired, the price of the most recent funding round with external investors, the value determined by any merger and acquisition events - comparing the underlying investment entities to a range of comparable trading and transaction comparables and applying liquidity discounts, or for an investment that has listed on an exchange, the price of the listed stock.
+Valuation techniques used by SPFII include the use of comparable recent arm's length transactions, reference to other instruments that are substantially the same, discounted cash flow analysis, option pricing models and other valuation techniques commonly used by market participants making the maximum use of market inputs and relying as little as possible on entity specific inputs.
 As such, those estimated values may differ significantly from the values that would have been used had a ready market for the investments existed, and the differences could be material.
 These differences would directly impact the value of the interest held by the Fund in SPFII.
 Estimation uncertainty also arises in relation to likely tax obligations the Fund will incur in connection with realisation of recorded fair value movements.